Eszopiclone (By mouth)

-- Do not take this medicine with or immediately after a heavy meal.
+- This medicine should not be taken with food or right after a heavy meal.

 - This medicine works quickly.
-Do not take your medicine until right before you go to bed.
-Some people might need to wait until they are in bed to take the medicine.
+Do not take it until right before you go to bed.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.